MicrosoftDocs/m365copilot-docs/docs/extensions-are-apps.md

 :::column-end:::
 :::row-end:::

 ### Outline icon

-The outline version of your icon displays when your tab app is in use or pinned to the app bar of its Microsoft 365 host application.
+The outline icon is used to represent pinned and/or active apps on the Teams app bar.
+It's not currently used for Copilot extensions, but still required in order for the app package to pass validation.

 :::row:::
 :::column:::